ONSdigital/dp-python-tools/dpytools/config/README.md

 ## Basic Example

 Say we want to instantiate a config object, setting our configuration with an environment variable.
-The environment variable will be called `MY_SERVER_ENDPOINT` and we want it to be a URL.
+The environment variable will be called `MY_SERVER_ENDPOINT` and we want its value to be a URL.

 ```python
 # The environment variable we want to use for our config.
 The value is a string of a URL.